dicebear/definitions/README.md

 with the corresponding DiceBear wrapper.
 The JSON schema for the avatar style definitions can be found here:
 [https://www.dicebear.com/schema/definition.json](https://www.dicebear.com/schema/definition.json)

-> [!NOTE]
-> This project is still in alpha stage and will only be used in future versions
-> of DiceBear.

 ## Generate definitions